gurrenm3/BTD-Mod-Helper/Wiki/BTD6-Internal-Structure.md

 ## UnityToSimulation (aka the "bridge")

-The `UnityToSimulation` class found at `InGame.instance.bridge` controls the interaction between the simulation (all of the information about the current state) and Unity (the engine powering the visualization of the game.
+The `UnityToSimulation` class found at `InGame.instance.bridge` controls the interaction between the simulation (all of the information about the current state) and Unity (the engine powering the visualization of the game).
 This has more methods for handling / manipulating current match information, so if you didn't find what you were looking for in `InGame.instance`, this is another good place to look.

 Also in this class `InGame.instance.bridge.Model` or (`InGame.instance.GetGameModel()` with our extension method) is another `GameModel` class.
 Read more to see why this is.